a day in the recording studio

 Also, there were these cool wooden things that diffuse sound waves:

-Our audio engineer was very helpful on this front.
-In particular, he was able to pinpoint some of the problems I was having with false starts.I thought it was just a Skill Issue on my part, something about being unable to pick out the starting pitch due to nerves.
+It was also helpful to have a competent audio engineer who was able to pinpoint what the problems were.
+For example, I thought the false starts were just a Skill Issue on my part, something about being unable to pick out the starting pitch due to nerves.
 But the problem was actually something else!
 I had learned my part off of some voice notes Claire had sent me, and in the process, I had overfit to the particular entrance timings in those recordings.
-Once the engineer pointed it out to me and added a click track to help keep me on track.
+The engineer pointed it out to me and added a click track, and that basically solved the problem.

+When we were all done, the engineer made a couple of adjustments, and we got to hear the songs.
+They sounded so good!
 Afterward, Claire and Ian got me lunch — Claire quoted my own post about buying friends food so, I mean, I couldn't refuse — and we got to chat and catch up for a while.

 Thanks to Claire and Ian for a wonderful day!